Friday-seminar/.github/profile/README.md

 # Abstracts of all talks      ⭣⭣⭣ add yours below ⭣⭣⭣

+### TBA -- **Lucas Branco** -- Gaiotto Lagrangians

+Motivated by mirror symmetry for the moduli space of Higgs bundles, we discuss the construction of Lagrangian subvarieties that arise from [symplectic representations](https://en.wikipedia.org/wiki/Symplectic_representation).
+In particular, for the standard representation of the symplectic group, we show that this corresponds to a particular irreducible component of the nilpotent cone of the Hitchin system using an auxiliary (spinor) moduli space and Morse theory techniques.

+### Apr 5 (TBC) -- **Altan Erdnigor** -- [Geometric Quantization](https://en.wikipedia.org/wiki/Geometric_quantization) and Equivariant Topology, part I/II : [Quantization commutes with Reduction](https://en.wikipedia.org/wiki/Quantization_commutes_with_reduction)

+The second talk in this series will focus on linearization in equivariant cobordism, culminating in the proof of the [Quantization commutes with Reduction](https://en.wikipedia.org/wiki/Quantization_commutes_with_reduction) theorem.

 ### Apr 5 -- **Ilya Karzhemanov** -- Surjective rational maps and [del Pezzo surfaces](https://en.wikipedia.org/wiki/Del_Pezzo_surface)

 We consider surjective (not necessarily regular) rational endomorphisms f of smooth del Pezzo surfaces X. We prove that f can have degree bigger than 1 only when $K_X^2 > 5$.
 Some geometric properties of f in the case of other varieties will also be discussed.
 The talk is based on joint works with I. Zhdanovskiy and A. Lekontseva.